massimofasciano/mafl-rust/README.md

 - object factory

 TODO:

+- BIG BUG: bind is reserved so the parser refuses bindings as an ID !!!!

 - String as array of characters ? mutable.

 - ref and deref: refs as objects, what syntax to deref on assign ?